 System Default The current engine setting for all processes.
 The default engine setting is to disable suspension on uncaught fault.
 False Do not allow this process to suspend on an uncaught fault.
 The process will terminate abnormally.
 This setting overrides the engine setting.
 True Suspend this process on an uncaught fault to put it in a suspended-faulting state.
 You can then perform process exception management on the faulting process, followed by retrying or completing the faulting activity or scope.
 This setting overrides the engine setting.
-For details, see Process Exception Management .
+For details, see Chapter 26 , "Process Exception Management" on page 385.